 A new obstacle

-So now I have an added obstacle next to being deaf.
+I now have an added obstacle next to being deaf.
 Reading transcribed text on the laptop now takes more energy.
 Text from afar is easier to read than close-up text.
 I’m still figuring things out together with professionals.

 The first congress of the year has been announced.
 One that I have been attending for years.
 There will be no captions provided.
 I will have to ask if my text transcriber can transcribe those two days.
 But when I got the email announcement of the ticket sale.
 I just felt tired and defeated.

 I like going but it always leaves me so drained from the energy it takes.
-And now I also have to take into account that my vision is a bit disturbed so it will be more work to follow the already hard-to-follow (remember non-tech people transcribing tech talk) text on the laptop.
+And now I also have to take into account that my vision is not 20/20 with glasses anymore, so it will be more work to follow the already hard-to-follow (remember non-tech people transcribing tech talk) text on the laptop.
 And I just…I’m tired.
-Tired of asking for captions to be standard at congresses so the barrier to attending is less.
-Tired of being willing to pay the price to attend but having to conform to barriers.
-Tired of feeling less valued.
+I am tired of asking for captions to be standard at congresses so the barrier to attending is less.
+I am tired of being willing to pay the price to attend but having to conform to barriers.
+I am tired of feeling less valued.

 Hence, now I’m struggling, shall I go and just deal with the huge energy drain and probably get frustrated?
 Shall I skip and deal with the FOMO?
 Shall I from now on only attend (expensive) congresses only if they provide captions?